-Dogs that are free to roam are at greater risk of developing arthritis because their chances of suffering a traumatic injury increase.
+Dogs that are free to roam are at greater risk of developing arthritis because this increases their chances of suffering a traumatic injury.
 This is also true of working dogs, athletic dogs, and dogs that are overweight.
 Dog breeds that are naturally large and heavy also are at a higher risk of arthritis and even genetics is thought to play a role in a dog’s predisposition to the disease.

 Goals of Treatment for Arthritis in Dogs